 That summer, on July 19, 1911 the Convention would hold a meeting of over 2,500 delegates in Barnesville, Georgia to discuss the plans for the formation of the statewide trade body—the Georgia Chamber of Commerce.
 The meeting included Georgia Governor Hoke Smith, Virginia Governor William Mann, and representatives from the New York Chamber of Commerce.
 On February 16, 1915, the Georgia Manufacturer’s Association was formed and located in Macon, later moved to Atlanta, and then finally incorporated as the Georgia Chamber of Commerce in 1992.

 Fast-forward forty-eight years to the spring of 1959.
 Barnesville, Georgia found itself thriving in the mid-century days but still without a definitive organization for businesses to brand, build and promote one another.
 The chamber of commerce hadn’t fully and functionally taken off.
 Finally, ten men and one woman began stirring the undercurrents for this “business club” to actually happen: Bill Akins, J. Hubert Adams, Bob Abernathy, Billy Bankston, Arthur Burnette, Joe Deraney, John English, Harold Goodman, Joe Keadle, J. Henry Wisebram, and Mrs. Florence Zellner.

 These eleven local business people would lay the groundwork for what would be formally incorporated and become, on July 10, 1959, the Barnesville-Lamar County Chamber of Commerce.
-This would be fifteen years before its benchmark Buggy Days Festival would begin, and fifty-eight years before the grandson of one of its founding board members would become the President and CEO of the Chamber of Commerce itself.
+This would be fifteen years before its benchmark Buggy Days Festival would begin.